Semiotics of fashion: Gender

+Clothing as a non-verbal sign

 Clothing is a non-verbal sign that can be interpreted differently depending on the context, situation or culture.
 It's in this way that the semiotics of fashion can be linked to social semiotics.
-According to Fred Davis, “ The chief difficulty of understanding fashion in its apparent vagaries is the lack of exact knowledge of the unconscious symbolisms attaching to forms, colors, textures, postures, and other expressive elements of a given cultures.
+According to Fred Davis, " The chief difficulty of understanding fashion in its apparent vagaries is the lack of exact knowledge of the unconscious symbolisms attaching to forms, colors, textures, postures, and other expressive elements of a given cultures.
 The difficulty is increased by the fact that some of the expressive elements tend to have quite different symbolic references in different areas. " The meanings that are constructed through fashion largely depend on culturally accepted codes.
 This can be demonstrated in the choice of color for wedding ceremonies across different cultures.
 For example, a white dress is the traditional attire for a wedding ceremony in contemporary western culture; however in many Asian cultures the color white is associated with death and would be more appropriately worn at a funeral.

+Dress codes

 Specific dress codes are identified by individuals within a culture and convey a message to help categorize and create meaning.
 A uniform is a specific type of clothing that is worn to associate that person with an organization, trade or rank.
 Uniforms are symbolic and their meanings are arbitrary, in that they stand for their referent based upon agreement or habit of individuals within that culture.
 In western society a policeman will typically wear variations of a blue suit and this generally symbolizes law, security, and authority.
 Doctors wear white lab coats to represent their profession in health and also to suggest sanitation.
 Nuns wear black and white dresses that associate them with their involvement in religion.

+Fashion

 Fashion can go beyond symbolizing a profession, it can also communicate ideas about an individual's personality, social status, or religious belonging.
 The Burka is a head covering worn by Islamic women and signifies their belonging to an Islamic society.
 Brand name jeans and designer label garments are worn by individuals to represent value or status in a society.
 Desmond Morris states, "It is impossible to wear clothes without transmitting social signals."